 Zoning and Development Review Division

 The Division of Zoning and Development Review (Zoning Division) of the Department of City Planning administers the City of Pittsburgh Zoning Code and Historic Preservation Code.
 The Zoning Division is the first stop for getting most construction permits in the City of Pittsburgh.
-The approval processes involved vary by project type, scope of work, and location (see PLI’s website for more information).
+The approval processes involved vary by project type, the scope of work, and location (see PLI’s website for more information).

 Primary Roles and Responsibilities of the Zoning Division